-Cheiron has completed the Actuarial Valuation Report for the Maine Public Employees Retirement System (MainePERS or System) Judicial Retirement Program (Program) as of June 30, 2018.
+Cheiron has completed the Actuarial Valuation Report for the Maine Public Employees Retirement System (MainePERS or System) Judicial Retirement Program (Program) as of June 30, 2019.
 The purpose of this report is to:

-- 1) Measure and disclose, as of the valuation date, the financial condition of the Program; - 2) Indicate historical trends in the condition of the Program; - 3) Report on the employer contribution rates developed in this valuation for informational purposes.
-(Note: the actual contributions to be paid by the employers for Fiscal Year (FY) 2018 were developed in the budgeting process in July 2016, based on a roll-forward of the June 30, 2015 valuation); and - 4) Provide specific information and documentation required for MainePERS's financial disclosures.
+- 1) Measure and disclose, as of the valuation date, the financial condition of the Program; - 2) Examine historical Program trends; - 3) Assess and disclose actuarial risks of the Program; - 4) Report on the contribution rates developed in this valuation for informational purposes (Note: the actual contributions to be paid by the State for Fiscal Year (FY) 2019 were developed in the budgeting process in July 2016, based on a roll-forward of the June 30, 2015 valuation); and - 5) Provide specific information required for MainePERS's financial disclosures.